KeenanSegenchuk/UptonAir/README.txt

 TODO:
 	Front End:
 		-Update aesthetic to be more modern
-		-Check map buttons and make sure the borders update properly when lines are added and removed -Add field in alerts form that sets min_AQI value to trigger an alert notification -Interface alerts form with new API for postgreSQL database -Clean up react warnings
+		Done!-Check map buttons and make sure the borders update properly when lines are added and removed Done!-Add field in alerts form that sets min_AQI value to trigger an alert notification Done!-Interface alerts form with new API for postgreSQL database -Clean up react warnings
 	Back End:
-		-Add functionality to detect if any specific sensor goes above min_AQI -Setup automated text alerts
+		Done!-Add functionality to detect if any specific sensor goes above min_AQI -Setup automated text alerts
 		-Make tests